andrewchimney/Grailed-Scraper/README.md

 # Grailed Scraper

-This is a project to web scrape grailed.
+This is a project to web scrape the website Grailed.
 Grailed is an online marketplace for new and secondhand clothes or accessories.

 # Built With